-Concord, New Hampshire has four memorials to the heroes of WWI and yet many city residents are unaware of them.
-(There are five if you count the memorial in Doric Hall of the NH State House).
+Concord, New Hampshire has five memorials to the heroes of WWI and yet many city residents are unaware of them.
+(There are six if you count the memorial in Doric Hall of the NH State House).
 This story, hopefully, will provide knowledge of these tributes, and where they are located so that both locals and descendants can find them.

 The list of Concord New Hampshire’s World War I monuments/memorials are:

 1. Memorial Field, 70 Fruit Street, Concord NH.
 Engraved WWI memorial and flag pole.

 2. Fletcher-Murphy Park (now called Fletcher-Murphy Play Lot) at 28 Fayette Street in Concord NH.

 3. American Legion Post #31 World War I Memorial, 11 Charles Street, Penacook NH.

 4. Joseph Guyette Swimming Pool Memorial at Rolfe Park, end of Dolphin Street, Concord NH.